Doomlazer/EQ1-CDR/README.md

 - Restored backgrounds and views from the floppy version.

-- All Transition pallete issues fixed or smoothed out.
+- Pallete and transition issues fixed.

+- Restored several unused messages and fish.

 - Several Animation fixes and improvements.

-- Restored several unused messages and fish.

 - Copy protection restored (RTFM).